 Something terrible happened on Monday night after 9pm at the Tapanila train station of northern Helsinki.
-A group of 15-18-year-olds were reportedly harassing a young woman on a train, who was later raped by the same suspects outside the station, according to Helsingin Sanomat.
+A group of 15-18-year-olds were reportedly harassing a young woman on a train, who was later sexually assaulted by the same suspects outside the station, according to Helsingin Sanomat.

 No respectable news organization or police force with integrity should be interested in spreading racial stereotypes or fueling racial hatred.
 It’s not considered ethical in journalism to mention the suspect’s ethnicity if the person is under police custody.

 Identifying somebody by ethnicity can be problematic as well.
 Even if the suspects had been apprehended, the police mentioned in a statement that those under custody were of “foreign background.”